celisun/Deep_learning_automated__neuron_segmentation/README.md

 ### Problems not yet solved:

-- The boundary pixels from other organels (intracellular organells) should be avoided.
+- The boundary pixels from other organels (intracellular organels) should be avoided.
 They might be easily and falsely treated as target neuron boundaries but are actually not.

 - the raw is originally a 3D image of size 125 * 1250 * 1250.
 I treated each layer in deapth 125 as an independent sample.
 But in later stages, the correlation between pixels at the third dimension should be addressed.